bitrise-io/devcenter/_articles/reviews/screen-recording-of-ui-testing-with-appium.md

 ---
 [Appium](http://appium.io/) is a popular testing framework to catch defects in native, hybrid, and web apps.
 You can easily integrate your Appium UI tests into your own Bitrise workflow using our `Script` Step.
 This way you can have the whole testing screen recorded and can visually verify if your app is doing what it's supposed to do.

 In this guide we'll show how to kickstart Appium and run your UI test specified in the `test.js` file, then retrieve the test results and view them on [bitrise.io](https://www.bitrise.io).

-(Please note that Javascript does not support the in-built screen recording and screen capturing commands so we're using ADB shell commands as a workaround.
-For all the other languages, check out [Appium's Start Recording Screen](http://appium.io/docs/en/commands/device/recording-screen/start-recording-screen/) guide.)
+{% include message_box.html type="note" title="ADB workaround for Javascript" content="Javascript does not support the in-built screen recording and screen capturing commands so we're using ADB shell commands as a workaround.
+For all the other languages, check out [Appium's Start Recording Screen](http://appium.io/docs/en/commands/device/recording-screen/start-recording-screen/) guide."%}

 We will use our `Script` and `Deploy to Bitrise.io` Steps.
 Here is why: